aldafawnia/Project-Heal/README.md

 - As a customer, I will look for the team members to able to search them in linkedin for more information of their professional background
 - As a customer, I will seek for the membership program, to check the pricing so that I can calculate if the package is worth my money
 - As a customer, I will look for the existing member review because I want to know other people’s opinion before signing up
+- As a customer, I will look for the contact us page, to check the clinic location and how to get in contact with the clinic
+- As a customer, I will go to the login page, to login to my account
 ```

 # Scope